Enabling Interdisciplinary and Team Science: Now Online

 - Use team tools and processes such as quality improvement cycle and knowledge mapping

 A course outline is available online.

-Cost: The registration fee covers instruction, materials and resources, and breakfast and lunch during the program.
+Cost: The registration fee covers instruction, materials and resources, and lunch during the program.
 Transportation and lodging are not included, but AIBS can offer recommendations about lodging options.
-NOTE: Do not make any non-refundable travel arrangements until you have received official confirmation from AIBS that course slots will be available for you on March 14-15, 2017.

 $495||Full registration for individuals who are not nominated by an AIBS Member Society/Organization.

 $440||Discounted registration for individuals nominated by AIBS Member Societies and Organizations.

 Group discount||Organizations that register four (4) or more participants are eligible to save $30 per participant.
 Please contact us for details.

 If you would like us to bring the course to your institution, we are happy to come to you.
 We are able to offer a substantial discount per person from the DC workshop rate.
 Please contact us for more information.